chien-y/credit_freezes_slides/README.md

 ## Results: A Single entrepreneur.
+- Always in the form of a single intermediation chain from the depositor to the entrepreneur.

-- if G is a chain network, and the risk profile is symmetric,
+- If G is a chain network, and the risk profile is symmetric,
   - then there is n* s.t. the economy experiences a system freeze if and only if n>= n*.

 - Credit freezes are monotone and systemic.